JuliaLinearAlgebra/Arpack.jl/docs/src/index.md

 can be used to perform iterative solutions for eigensystems (using [`eigs`](@ref)) or singular value decompositions (using [`svds`](@ref)).

+!!! note
+    The ARPACK Fortran library is not re-entrant. `Arpack.jl` should only be used from one thread in a Julia program.

 `eigs` calculates the eigenvalues and, optionally, eigenvectors of a matrix using implicitly restarted Lanczos or Arnoldi iterations for real symmetric or general nonsymmetric matrices respectively.
 The input matrix `A` can be any structured `AbstractMatrix` that implements the in-place product method `LinearAlgebra.mul!(y, A, x)`.

 For the single matrix version,